Gregorius’ slam holds up in Phillies’ 5-4 win over Brewers

+PHILADELPHIA (AP) — Enyel De Los Santos was back on the lineup card, José Alvarado and Matt Moore were back in the bullpen, and the three returning relievers tossed the scoreless innings needed to extend Philadelphia’s win streak.

-PHILADELPHIA (AP) — Didi Gregorius hit his eighth career grand slam and the Philadelphia Phillies beat the Milwaukee Brewers 5-4 on Wednesday night for their third straight win.
+Didi Gregorius hit his eighth career grand slam, and the Phillies beat the Milwaukee Brewers 5-4 on Wednesday night for their third straight victory.

-The Phillies won three straight games for the first time since they started the season 4-0.
+Philadelphia won three straight games for the first time since it started the season 4-0.
+The Phillies played their seventh straight one-run game (4-3) and are the only team in the NL East above .500 at 16-15.

-Enyel De Los Santos — on the lineup card for this one — left two runners stranded to end the eighth.
-José Alvarado returned from a two-game suspension for triggering a bench-clearing incident and worked a scoreless ninth for his second save.
+De Los Santos — on the lineup card for this one — left two runners stranded to end the eighth.
+Alvarado returned from a two-game suspension for triggering a bench-clearing incident and worked a scoreless ninth for his second save.

 Brandon Kintzler (2-1) tossed 1 1/3 scoreless innings for the win.